Buckwheat Kasha Recipe

 Buckwheat Kasha1

-Buckwheat Kasha is a cherished porridge made from the humble buckwheat grain, widely embraced in the culinary traditions of Ukraine, Belarus, Lithuania, Poland, Russia, and several other European countries.
+Buckwheat kasha is a cherished porridge made from the humble buckwheat grain, widely embraced in the culinary creations of Ukraine, Belarus, Lithuania, Poland, Russia, and several other European countries.

 Historically, buckwheat, believed to have been cultivated over 5,000 years ago in South China, has traveled far and wide across the globe.
 Intriguingly, Eastern culinary practices involving this grain often exhibit stark differences from their European counterparts, despite sharing certain common elements.